nl253/Notes/Software-Engineering/checklist.md

 > Agile software development focuses on:
 >
-> - ensuring high customer satsifaction
+> - ensuring high customer satisfaction
-> - working clsoely with the "product owner"
+> - working closely with the "product owner"
 > - people rather than rigid engineering practices
-> - resonding to change rather than following a plan
+> - responding to change rather than following a plan
 > - delivering the product on time even at the expense of extensive
 >   documentation
 >